Innocent Exes Afforded Same Protection As Innocent Spouses

 To resolve this inequity among divorced spouses, as well as abused spouses and others who are married but having their spouse’s tax dealings hidden from them, the IRS in July rescinded the two-year rule.

-If you were denied innocent spouse status in the past, or if you have other questions regarding taxation and other financial issues in your divorce, contact Lana Hawkins, Attorney at Law, at Hawkins Law LLC, a family law attorney in Arab, Alabama experienced in the impact of taxation, finances and other matters on divorce.
+If you were denied innocent spouse status in the past, or if you have other questions regarding taxation and other financial issues in your divorce, contact Lana Hawkins, Attorney at Law, at The Hawkins Law Firm, a family law attorney in Guntersville, Huntsville, and Arab, Alabama experienced in the impact of taxation, finances and other matters on divorce.